 4. Separation: Settled floc and sand are collected and pumped to the hydrocyclone where the sand is separated from the solids.
-The solids are sent to waste and the separated sand is returned to the first flocculation tank.
+The solids are sent to waste and the separated sand is returned to the first flocculation basin.

 The microsand has a specific gravity of 2.6 and is mixed with the polymer and coagulated solids to form a dense ballasted floc.
 Total flocculation time is typically eight minutes, which is a fraction of the time required in a conventional flocculation system.
-In the clarification step, the ballasted floc settles at rates that are 15 to 35 times faster than conventional clarification.
-Total detention time in the RapiSand system is typically 20 minutes from start to finish.
+In the clarification step, the ballasted floc settles at rates that are up to 35 times faster than conventional clarification.
+Total detention time in the RapiSand system is typically 15 minutes from start to finish.

 RapiSand can decrease the footprint of a traditional flocculation and sedimentation system by more than 95%, depending on the application.